shvargon/wsdd-docker/README.md

 ### WORKGROUP
 By default wsdd reports the host is a member of a workgroup rather than a domain (use the -d/--domain option to override this).
 With -w/--workgroup the default workgroup name can be changed.
 The default work group name is WORKGROUP.
 The (provided) hostname is automatically converted to upper case.
 Use the -p option to change this behavior.

+### DOMAIN
+Assume that the host running wsdd joined an ADS domain.
+This will make wsdd report the host being a domain member.
+It disables workgroup membership reporting.
+The (provided) hostname is automatically converted to lower case.
+Use the -p option to change this behavior.